FrancisDunne/Active_Directory/README.md

 ## Objective
-In this project you will see how organizations manage their resources such as users, computers and groups.This project will showcase how to install an active directory.
+In this project you will see how organizations manage their resources such as users, computers and groups.
+This project will showcase how to install an active directory.
 It will show how to create a splunk instance where it will be ingesting events from a windows server, this windows server will hold the active directory.
 You will also see events ingested from the target windows machine that uses sysmon, which is a windows system service and device driver that logs system activity to the Windows event log.
-The project will then move on to perform a brute force attack using Kali Linux as our attacking machine to see what telemetry it generates.
-This project will also use atomic red team so we can see how to generate some alerts for future activity.
+The project will then move on to perform a brute force attack using Kali Linux as our attacking machine.
+We will see what telemetry it generates.
+This project will also use atomic red team (ART) so we can see how to generate some alerts for future activity.